Office of Civil Liberties, Privacy and Transparency

 Civil Liberties and Privacy Intelligence Community Enterprise Strategy 2012-2017

-Provides the Civil Liberties and Privacy Office’s (CLPO) strategic roadmap for enhancing the IC’s framework for protecting civil liberties and privacy, highlighting four high-level goals relating to civil liberties and privacy to obtain the trust of the American people.
+Provides the Office of Civil Liberties, Privacy and Transparency’s (CLPT) strategic roadmap for enhancing the IC’s framework for protecting civil liberties and privacy, highlighting four high-level goals relating to civil liberties and privacy to obtain the trust of the American people.
 The goals focus on protecting civil liberties and privacy through policy implementation, ensuring compliance with the Constitution and laws, handling complaints of possible abuses of civil liberties, and providing transparency.